IndieHum/Portfolio/README.md

-This file contain my portfolio websites codes, see my handwriting in programming :)
+This file contains my portfolio website codes, see my handwriting in programming.